dimacio/Voltammetry3.0/README.md

 rmarkdown::render_site()
 ```

 When complete, you should see a `_Site` folder in your directory.
-To view the website, find the `index.html` file in the `_Site` folder and view it in your browser.
+To view the website, find the `index.html` file in the `_site` folder and view it in your browser.
 If you edit and change any of the `.Rmd` files, you can use

 ```
 rmarkdown::render_site("filename.Rmd")